Linking Numbers in Three-Manifolds: Examples

 The list of coefficients $x^j_i$ of the 2-cells $A_{2,i}$ in the 2-chain bounding lift $j$ of $\omega_1$ is given in Table~\ref{betacompcoefs.tab}.
 When $j=2,3$ these coefficients are not defined because the corresponding lifts of $\omega_1$ are not null-homologous, and the algorithm detects this, failing to produce a solution for the $x^j_i$.

 The matrix of intersection numbers of the 2-chain bounding the $j^{th}$ lift of $\omega_1$ with the $k^{th}$ lift of $\beta$ is

-The program inserts $x$'s into the matrix when the corresponding 2-chain is not defined.
+The empty positions in the matrix above indicate that the corresponding rational 2-chain does not exist; i.e., the given lift is not rationally null-homologous.
 The first row of the matrix gives the linking numbers of the null-homologous lift of $\omega_1$ with each lift of $\beta$, and we see these numbers agree with the first column of the matrix of intersection numbers of 2-chains bounding lifts of $\beta$ with lifts of $\omega_1$, confirming our first computation.